I am Attorney David Schiller, based in Raleigh, Wake County, North Carolina, and this is the home page of my website.

 I focus my law practice on areas that are related to employment.

-then I can help you.
+If this is your situation, then I can provide legal counsel.
 The menu on the right side of the page lists all of the individual employment law issues I handle and are links to more information.

 When issues arise, employees should consult an attorney early in the process.
 It is especially important for the employee to seek counsel when considering how and whether to complain about harassment or other unlawful activity, and whether or not to resign.